AarshBatra/biteSizedAQ/4.aq.remote.sensing/README.md

   atmosphere, showing layers of pollutants.

-- **Source Monitoring:** Helps track how pollutants disperse from specific sources, aiding in air quality management.
+- **Source Monitoring:** Helps track how pollutants disperse from specific sources, aiding in air quality monitoring.

 LIDAR’s ability to generate detailed point clouds for both surface features and atmospheric pollutants makes it a powerful tool for